Home

 Christmas tree ball #1, with golden sequins and pearl beads

-This one is very easy to make: Take a sequin pin and use it to ‘spear’ a pearl bead onto a sequin.
+Extremely easy Christmas ornaments to make: Take a sequin pin and use it to 'spear' a pearl bead onto a sequin.
 Stick it into the ball.
 Repeat.

 Christmas tree ball #2, with gold wire, sequins and crystal beads